aking-a/mule-code-system/README.md

      ```
 2. _Copy codecolab and build:_
    Copy the codecolab folder from the MULE repo provided above and copy it into **src/packages** in the OS.js repository on your machine.
    Assuming you have OS.js running on your local machine stop it and run the commands below.
+Do not copy the dist and node_modules package from
+   codecolab!
      ```cd
      cd src/packages/codecolab
      ```